Perteghella/hello-shell/README.md

   - linux/arm64
 - Minimal size due to multistage build
 - Multiple tag to test the migration to different version of deployment
+- Minimal web server that expose version and headers
+- env var PORT to change the server port, default to 8080

 # How to use this image with Docker cli